arnavt2955/ProfoundAI/README.md

 Tech Stack: ReactJS, TailwindCSS, Flask, MongoDB Atlas, Langchain

 ## Set up for yourself:
-Required Python Installations: pip install langchain pymongo bs4 openai tiktoken gradio requests lxml argparse unstructured flask pdfplumber python-dotenv
+Required Python Installations: pip install langchain pymongo bs4 openai tiktoken gradio requests lxml argparse unstructured flask pdfplumber python-dotenv requests

 We also have two .env files.
 One for the backend and one for the frontend